mmlacak/crochess/docs/source/libcc/ccsideeffect.rst

             .. c:member:: CcPieceTagType piece

-                Piece which has been converted.
+                Piece which has been converted, and its (lost) tag.

-            .. c:member:: CcLosingTagType lost_tag

-                Tag lost by converted piece.

         .. c:struct:: transparency